tweag/hope-sec-dev-workshop-2024/README.md

 ## Part 1: Security within the development environment

-Attendees will learn to integrate security tools and pre-commit hooks into their development environment thus enhancing code security off the bat:
+Attendees will learn to integrate security plugins and pre-commit hooks into their development environment, including IDE:

-1. 3rd party plugin integration.
-In this part of the talk we explore third-party tooling that can be integrated into the IDE to aid in linting and SAST.
-An example here includes the SonarLint plugin.
-We also look at CodeQL and GitHub Copilot [Part 1 - Module1: IDE Integration](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-1-ide-integration)
+1. In this section, we will explore how third-party tools can be integrated into the IDE to enhance linting and Static Application Security Testing (SAST).
+For instance, the SonarLint plugin provides valuable linting capabilities.
+Additionally, we will examine the use of CodeQL and GitHub Copilot.
+[Part 1 - Module1: IDE Integration](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-1-ide-integration)

-2. Setting up pre-commit hooks to aid in security will be explored.
-This includes tools such as AWS Labs git-secrets and Talisman.
+2. We will explore setting up pre-commit hooks to enhance security.
+This includes utilizing tools like AWS Labs' git-secrets and Talisman.
 [Part 1 - Module2: pre-commit Hooks](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-2-pre-commit-hooks)

-3. Git ignores.
-Git ignore files are a great way of preventing config files which may contain secrets, and other undesirable files such as .zips accidentally being committed.
-In this portion of the talk we provide practical examples of using .gitignore to aid in security.
+3.Git ignore files are an effective way to prevent the accidental commitment of configuration files that may contain secrets, as well as other undesirable files like .zips.
+In this part of the talk, we will provide practical examples of using .gitignore to enhance security.
 [Part 1 - Module 3: Preventing accidental commits](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-3-preventing-accidental-commits)

 ## Part 2: Repository Scanning

-Here we cover some repository scanning techniques, including secrets scanning and vulnerability detection, using tools like GitHub's dependabot and Tartufo.
+In this section, we will cover various repository scanning techniques, including secrets scanning and vulnerability detection.
+We will utilize tools such as GitHub's Dependabot and Tartufo.

-1. Secrets scanning.
-A demonstration of how secret scanning can be performed in the source code.
-This includes examples of Tartufo/TruffleHog, GitHub's tooling and Horusec.
+1. This section will demonstrate how to perform secret scanning in the source code.
+We will include examples using tools such as Tartufo/TruffleHog, GitHub's secret scanning tools, and Horusec.
 [Part 2 - Module 4:Secrets Scanning](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-4secrets-scanning)

-2. Handling secrets in GitHub.
-GitHub provides users the ability to store secrets such as API keys securely within the SCM, and pull these out at deployment time.
-Here participants learn the basics of the environment within GitHub and how to leverage GitHub native secret storage mechanisms.
-We will also discuss other options for storing secrets and pulling them into CI/CD pipelines [Part 2 - Module 5: Handling secrets in GitHub](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-5handling-secrets-in-github)
+2. GitHub offers a secure method for storing secrets, such as API keys, within the source control management system (SCM), allowing them to be accessed during deployment.
+In this section, participants will learn the basics of the GitHub environment and how to utilize GitHub's native secret storage mechanisms.
+We will also explore additional options for storing secrets and integrating them into CI/CD pipelines.
+[Part 2 - Module 5: Handling secrets in GitHub](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-5handling-secrets-in-github)

-3. Detecting security vulnerabilities within the repository.
-Students are introduced to the concept of detecting security vulnerabilities in the source code repository.
-A general overview of techniques and approaches is given, as well as those specific to GitHub.[Part 2 - Module 6:Detecting Security vulnerabilities](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-5handling-secrets-in-github)
+3. Students will be introduced to the concept of detecting security vulnerabilities in the source code repository.
+This section provides a general overview of techniques and approaches, with a focus on methods specific to GitHub.[Part 2 - Module 6:Detecting Security vulnerabilities](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-5handling-secrets-in-github)

-4. Vulnerable dependency detection.
-GitHub's dependabot provides a mechanism for analyzing the dependencies associated with a project and understanding if they contain security vulnerabilities.
-Walkthrough of dependabot is performed.
+4. GitHub's Dependabot offers a mechanism for analyzing a project's dependencies to identify potential security vulnerabilities.
+This section includes a walkthrough of how to use Dependabot for this purpose.
 [Part 2 - Module 7:Vulnerable dependencies](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-7vulnerable-dependencies)

-5. Static analysis.
-GitHub Advanced Security contains a GitHub native SAST tool built on CodeQL.
-This section of the class walks through its feature sets and how it can be integrated into GitHub actions.
-This section of the talk will also cover Horusec and how it cane be used in the same capacity.[Part 2 - Module 8:Static Analysis](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-8static-analysis)
+5. GitHub Advanced Security includes a native SAST tool built on CodeQL.
+This section will walk through its features and demonstrate how to integrate it into GitHub Actions.
+Additionally, we will cover Horusec and how it can be used in a similar capacity.
+[Part 2 - Module 8:Static Analysis](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-8static-analysis)

-6. Branch protection and pull request gating mechanisms.
-The penultimate topic covered is how branch protection rules and PR gating mechanisms can leverage SAST tools to block pull requests that fail security checks.[Module 9:Branch protection rules](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-9branch-protection-rules)
+6. The penultimate topic focuses on using branch protection rules and pull request gating mechanisms to enhance security.
+This includes leveraging SAST tools to block pull requests that fail security checks.
+[Module 9:Branch protection rules](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-9branch-protection-rules)

-7. SBOMs.
-A final note on SBOMs.
-These can be used to extract a Software Bill of Materials from your applications stored in GitHub.
+7. A final note on Software Bill of Materials (SBOMs): these can be utilized to extract a comprehensive list of components from your applications stored in GitHub.
 [Part 2 - Module 10:SBOMs Software Bill of Materials](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part2#module-10sboms-software-bill-of-materials)

 ## Wrap-up

-Discussion of future trends in this space.

-Recap of what we've learned
+A quick review of everything we learned in the H.O.P.E Workshop